AssetFetch/spec/spec.md

 Possible factors for this decision are:

-- The file types used in the implementation, as indicated by the `extension` field in the `file_handle` datablock.
+- The file types used in the implementation, as indicated by the `extension` field in the `format` datablock.
 - The use of more advanced AssetFetch features such as archive handling or component unlocking.
 - Format-specific indicators in the `format.*` datablock which indicate that the given file is incompatible with the client/host application.